Repetition in Design Composition

 Some interfaces just naturally lend themselves to repetition — calculators, calendars, tables, and the like.
 Repetition in these cases orients users and makes the interface intuitive to use.
 Colored boxes repeated at equal intervals give a sense of order and balance.

 Simple repetition focuses on equal relationships between elements.
-Every element — for example, days in a calendar — has the same shape,
+Each element, such as days in a calendar, shares the same shape,

 Complex repetition involves variations of shape,